perfectdarkmode1/perfectdarkmode1.github.io/content/linux/rhcsa/4_adv_file_management.md

 - Default umask value ::: 0022 for the root user and 0002 normal users.
 - The left-most 0 has no significance.
 - If umask is set to 000 files will get max of 666
-- If the initial permissions are 666 and the umask is 002 then the default permissionss are 664.
+- If the initial permissions are 666 and the umask is 002 then the default permissions are 664.
 (666-002)
 - Any new files or directories creating after changing the umask will have the new default permissions set.
 - umask settings are lost when you log off.
 Add it to the appropriate startup file to make it permanent.